Tuapaka Farm , Pāmu Tuapeka

 Soil tests are undertaken biennially on pre-determined transect lines.

-The following tables shows the average soil test readings on Tuapaka since the regular testing regime was established.
+The following table shows the average soil test readings on Tuapaka since the regular testing regime was established in 1988.

 Flat unit